 Mrs. Sharon Shapiro-Lacks founded Yad HaChazakah-JDEC in 2006 with the support of ten other board members.
 A woman who typically zips around by motorized wheelchair, Mrs. Shapiro-Lacks envisions Jewish communities where people with obvious or hidden disabilities are sought and valued for the strengths they bring.
 In her vision, leaders and community members will want to improve physical, communication, and attitudinal access to shuls, yeshivas, batei midrash, workplaces, shops, and family life – not only for the benefit to specific individuals, but also for the enrichment of entire communities.

-Mrs. Shapiro-Lacks has worked in the disability policy and human services arenas for nearly 25 years, spending most of her tenure in executive and management positions.
+Mrs. Shapiro-Lacks has worked in the disability policy and human services arenas for over 25 years, spending most of her tenure in executive and management positions.
 As Executive Director, she is a nonvoting member of the board of directors.

 Born in Hungary and raised in Borough Park, Brooklyn, Mr. Aryeh Friedman is a clinical social worker.
 His career in clinical social work began after a significant history in business, marketing, and accounting.
 Impressed with the mission and work of Yad HaChazakah-JDEC, Mr. Friedman assumed lay leadership positions on the board in 2007.
 He has served as president since July 2009 and has a keen interest in the issues and barriers faced by those of us who acquire disabilities as we age.
 Those who meet and schmooze with Mr. Friedman are struck by his self-assured, personable, and caring nature.